About Us Contact Shop

 And I’ve personally found that if you give yourself a certain amount of time to finish something, you usually find a way to make it happen.

-If he had given him 2 weeks to do it, he would have found a way to make it take exactly 2 week to finish the essay (he wouldn’t have finished it before or after, but on the deadline).
+If he had given him 2 weeks to do it, he would have found a way to make it take exactly 2 week to finish the essay.
+He wouldn’t have finished it before or after, but on the deadline.

-In fact… he did incredible because he knew he had to put in the extra effort to really make sure it did good.
+And sure enough, the student finished it within that time frame and did VERY well.
+In fact, he did incredible because he knew he had to put in the extra effort to really make sure his essay did well.

 The Habit of Multi-Tasking

-Another thing that helped make keeping the place clean was multi tasking
+Another thing that helped make keeping the place clean was multi-tasking.

 So for instance, taking out the trash when I left for the co-working space.
 If I’m already going out, I might as well take the trash out so that I don’t have to deal with it later when I’m in my pajamas and cozy.